Why choose Wake Plastic Surgery?

 Although the treatment for gynecomastia is relatively straightforward, there is a fine art to getting excellent results.
 Taking too much tissue away can leave a patient with a deficit or indention on the chest which is much more difficult to correct than to avoid in the first place.
 Leaving too much tissue behind can be frustrating for patients and leads to repeat operations that can be prevented.
-Dr. Stoeckel has perfected his technique of both liposuction with power assisted liposuction and direct excision that minimizes the need for revision procedures.Dr.
-Stoeckel's Gynecomastia Results
+Our technique that includes both liposuction with power assisted liposuction and direct excision minimizes the need for revision procedures.Our Gynecomastia Results

 What are the different presentations of gynecomastia?